Cluster-Aware Updating Overview

 Remote-updating mode For this mode, a remote computer that is running Windows Server 2012 R2, Windows Server 2012, Windows 8.1 or Windows 8, which is called an Update Coordinator, is configured with the CAU tools.
 The Update Coordinator is not a member of the cluster that is updated during the Updating Run.
 From the remote computer, the administrator triggers an on-demand Updating Run by using a default or custom Updating Run profile.
 Remote-updating mode is useful for monitoring real-time progress during the Updating Run, and for clusters that are running on Server Core installations of Windows Server 2012 R2 or Windows Server 2012.

 CAU can be used on all editions of Windows Server 2012 R2 and Windows Server 2012, including Server Core installations.
-For detailed requirements information, see Requirements and Best Practices for Cluster-Aware Updating.
+For detailed requirements information, see CAU: Requirements and Best Practices.

 To use CAU, you must install the Failover Clustering feature in Windows Server 2012 R2 or Windows Server 2012 and create a failover cluster.
 The components that support CAU functionality are automatically installed on each cluster node.

 To install the Failover Clustering feature, you can use the following tools:

 Add Roles and Features Wizard in Server Manager

 Deployment Image Servicing and Management (DISM) command-line tool